Code-Institute-Submissions/lifestyle-by-susu/README.md

 Lastly the project is responsive on all devices thanks to the use of bootstraps mobile first approach.

 ## Deployment
+Ater pushing from my workspace to my git repository, then  settings via my repository: github pages then master branch.

 ## Credits
+Got some of my inspiration from my tutorials and classes with code Institute.

 ## Media